merative/acd-containers/src/pages/security/manage-access.md

           haproxy.router.openshift.io/timeout: 90s
 ```

-For the 3rd option follow the steps below to setup a Oauth proxy in a different namespace and expose a route to that.
+For the 3rd option follow the steps below to setup a OAuth proxy in a different namespace and expose a route to that.

 1. Create a project/namespace for the proxy to run in (the examples below use `acd-oauth-proxy`)